 The United States has also blamed Assad’s government for the attack.
 The Trump administration fired cruise missiles at a Syrian airbase in retaliation for the attack and issued sanctions on 271 people linked to the Syrian agency said to be responsible for producing non-conventional weapons.
 Syria has strongly denied the accusations.

 It’s thought that Assad’s government still has a stockpile hundreds of tons of chemical weapons despite saying it had handed over all of them as part of a 2013 agreement brokered by Russia.
 That deal came after the US threatened military action after hundreds were killed in a deadly chemical attack on opposition-held suburbs of Damascus.

-Posted by Ian Greenhalgh on May 31, 2017, With 1560 Reads Filed under Russia.
+Posted by Ian Greenhalgh on May 31, 2017, With 1568 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.